PostHog/posthog.com/contents/tutorials/zendesk-session-replays.md

 tags: ['session replay']
 ---

-Session replays can be a useful support tool for debugging and recreating issues.
+[Session replays](/session-replay) can be a useful support tool for debugging and recreating issues.
 The errors, console, and network data along with the rest of PostHog's tools make PostHog a powerful support platform.

-To get easy access to session replays in Zendesk, you can add a link to them when users submit them.
+To get easy access to session replays in Zendesk, you can link to them when users submit tickets.
 To show you how to do this, we build a basic Next.js app with a form, add PostHog, connect the form to Zendesk, and setup the session replay link in the submitted ticket.

-## Creating a basic Next.js app with a form
+## 1. Create a basic Next.js app with a form

 First, make sure [Node is installed](https://nodejs.dev/en/learn/how-to-install-nodejs/) (18.17 or newer), and then create a Next.js app: